tatobi/DASK-AWS-Kubernetes/README.md

 # DASK-AWS-Kubernetes

-DASK fully automtaed (AWS CFN) deployment on Kubernetes on AWS cloud
+DASK on AWS: fully automataed deployment with Kubernetes on AWS cloud